Fedora31/no-hats-bgum/programs/README.txt

 the correct names of the cosmetics or anything else you want to include in it.

 Anything in the config file is what you DON'T want to see in-game.

+(If you want the config to have the opposite effect, you can type a date that removes all cosmetics and only work with exceptions from there.
+Continue reading to know what I'm talking about.)

 What you can specify in the configuration file (a list of every possible entries is provided at the bottom of this text file):